factorhouse/helm-charts/_readme_gen/kpow/templates/kpow-aws-hourly.template.md

 ## Prerequisites

-The minimum information Flex requires to operate is:
+The minimum information Kpow requires to operate is:

 - **License Details**: No license required—billing is handled automatically through your AWS account.
 - **Kafka Bootstrap URL**